Slender Triton Shell, Monoplex macrodon

 Slender Triton Shell, Monoplex macrodon.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 4.6 cm (1.8 inches) x 2.5 cm (1.0 inch).

-Slender Triton, Monoplex macrodon.
+Slender Triton Shell, Monoplex macrodon.
 Shell collected off the beach in the greater Agua Verde area, Baja California Sur, March 2020.
 Size: 6.9 cm (2.7 inches) x 3.7 cm (1.5 inches).
 Collection, photograph and identification courtesy of Barry Mastro, Escondido, California.

-The Slender Tritons are found attached to rocks and within coral and rubble from the intertidal zone to depths up to 255 feet.
-They range from Cedros Island, Baja California to Columbia, including Clipperton, Cocos and Galapagos Islands and they are found throughout the Sea of Cortez.
-This species has historically been often confused with other global “Hairy Tritons” and thus range and depth records for this species may be inaccurate because of confusion regarding species.
+Habitat and Distribution: Slender Tritons are found attached to rocks and within coral and rubble.
+They live in the intertidal zone, and to depths up to 78 m (255 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Cedros Island, Baja California along the central and northwest coasts of the Baja Peninsula.
+This species has historically been confused with other global “Hairy Tritons” and thus range and depth records for this species may be inaccurate because of confusion regarding species.

-Synonyms include Cymatium pilearis macrodon, Monoplex pilearis, and Tritonium macrodon.
+Synonyms: Cymatium (Monoplex) macrodon, Cymatium (Monoplex) pileare, and Tritonium macrodon.